anjalisilva/mixMVPLN/README.md

 that combines both the variational approximation-based approach and MCMC-EM-based approach.
 Information criteria (AIC, BIC, AIC3 and ICL) are used for model selection.
-Also included are functions for simulating data from MVPLN model and visualization of clustered results.
+Also included are functions for simulating data from mixMVPLN model and visualization of clustered results.

 ## Installation